- Coinbase: World’s Trusted Mobile Wallet

 There is no standard way of sending money with a mobile crypto wallet.
 Each provider follows a different method.
 However, we were able to develop a general guide for sending and receiving crypto with a mobile wallet based on similarities we observed among several wallet operators.

-How to Send Crypto?
+How to Send and Receive Crypto

 How Can I Ensure the Security of My Mobile Crypto Wallet?